A new era of UK freight: Electrifying road transport

 Reaching net zero through the electric transition

-Each year, 1.6 billion tonnes of goods are transported around the UK.
+Each year, 1.6 billion tonnes according to the Derpartment of Transport of goods are transported around the UK.
 The transport sector is a vital pillar of the UK economy, contributing £127 billion gross value added through more than 200 thousand enterprises.
-At the same time, however, it is the highest-emitting sector of the UK economy, accounting for over 20% of total greenhouse gas (GHG) emissions in 2020.
+At the same time, however, the domestic transport sector is the highest-emitting sector of the UK economy, accounting for 29,1% of total greenhouse gas (GHG) emissions in 2023.
 To reduce such emissions, the UK is rallying the sector to face future transport challenges head-on.
 In 2022, the UK’s Department for Transport presented its Future of Freight Plan, mapping its intentions to make the sector cost-efficient, reliable, resilient, environmentally sustainable, and valued by society.

 At the heart of the transport sector is road transport, which is integral for connecting ports, airports, distribution centres, and more.
-Between mid-2020 and mid-2021, the UK’s heavy goods vehicles lifted 1.39 billion tonnes of freight, moving over 150 billion tonne-kilometres.
-This demand for road transport is increasing and is expected to keep rising in the future.
+Between July 2022 to June-2023, the UK’s heavy goods vehicles lifted 1.60 billion tonnes of freight, moving over 170 billion tonne-kilometres.
+This demand for road transport according to the European Commission is increasing and is expected to keep rising in the future.
 However, it is possible to keep up with high demand for transport while also ensuring goods are moved efficiently and without tailpipe emissions; the solution lies in electric freight.
 In fact, the Climate Change Committee, the UK's independent adviser on tackling climate change, highlights the need for a full transition to electric vehicles (including heavy-goods vehicles) as “one of the most important actions to achieve the UK’s net zero target.”

 Addressing driver shortage by leveraging new technologies

 The introduction of electric and automated vehicles also tackles another critical problem within the transport sector: the driver shortage.
-In 2020, the UK experienced a serious driver shortage due to various factors, including the Covid-19 pandemic and Brexit.
-While the severity has reduced since, the UK is still short of around 50 thousand drivers.
+In 2020, the UK experienced a serious driver shortage according to REC due to various factors, including the Covid-19 pandemic and Brexit.
+While the severity has reduced since, in 2023 the UK was still short of around 50,000 drivers.
 The issue isn’t isolated to the UK; it is a global problem fuelled by increased transport demand as well as an ageing driver population.
 The International Road Transport Union (IRU) projects two million vacant driver positions in Europe by 2026, which would impact 50% of all freight movements across the continent.
+According to the organization, this shortage could lead to a 39% revenue decline for European trucking companies.

 To address the driver shortage, there is a clear need to make the profession more attractive and accessible.
 Thus, one of the main action points is to improve working conditions for haulage personnel.
 This can be done by leveraging new technologies, such as digitalisation, electrification and automation.

 The electrification of heavy-duty vehicles will enable a significantly improved work environment for truck drivers when being on the road.
 Driving an electric truck means less time for maintenance, no motor vibration, no loud noise, and no exhaust fumes.
 By adopting digital technologies, businesses can streamline processes to make life easier for operators and drivers alike.
-For example, the intelligent freight mobility platform Einride Saga can provide drivers with all the necessary instructions on where to go and when, taking into account all the assigned shipments as well as all charging requirements.
+For example, Einride's digital freight platform can provide drivers with all the necessary instructions on where to go and when, taking into account all the assigned shipments as well as all charging requirements.
 This allows drivers to execute transport with high precision without having to plan their routes or manually handle shipment information.

 When it comes to autonomous freight technology, a new kind of trucker emerges – and, in fact, this is a role that is situated away from the road entirely.
 While Einride’s autonomous vehicles carry goods between locations, humans are kept in the loop at all times, supervising the vehicles remotely from a purpose-built workstation.
 This new type of professional – the remote operator – exemplifies Einride’s vision of human-led autonomy.